July 22, 2021 - July 25, 2021

 Discover a hidden Wyoming gem, survey wildlife, and have a blast!
 The Wyoming BioBlitz is a one-of-a-kind opportunity for families, students, and all nature-lovers.
 July 23-24, 2021 at the Brinton Museum.
-The event is free and open to the public!

 A BioBlitz is a 24 hour period in which the public teams up with biologists to search for and document as many plants, animals and insects as they can find within a certain location.
 In addition to contributing to science, the BioBlitz provides a hands-on opportunity to learn from experts.
 Participants will meet local scientists and learn how they study their subjects.
 Teachers will also receive two Professional Standards Teaching Board (PTSB) credits for participating.
 Participants need no experience to participate in surveys, which will include birds, amphibians, plants, and more.